Sanchay117/Stock-Market-Agent/README.md

 ## Features

-- Fetches the latest stock market prices for the requested ticker/stock.
+- Fetches the latest stock market prices for the requested ticker/stock using the Finnhub API.
-- Provides AI-based stock recommendations using LangChain and OpenAI/Claude models.
+- Provides AI-based stock recommendations using LangChain and various LLM models through the HuggingFace API.
 - RESTful API endpoints to fetch data and AI analysis.
 - Integrates with DuckDuckGo for the latest news.